AdamVenis/adamvenis.github.io/_posts/2022-01-25-how-to-boost-your-rating.md

 You've been playing a competitive online game for a while.
 You notice that rating is relatively stagnant, but you'd like to reach the next level, and then take a break.
 This is a common engagement pattern for players, as seen in e.g. [lichess](https://lichess.org/stat/rating/distribution/blitz) or [dotabuff](https://www.opendota.com/distributions) Ideally you'd like to do so in a way that doesn't require you to get better at the game, because that seems hard.
 In this post we'll investigate how many games it'll take for you to hit that next level purely by random chance.

 <img src="/images/lichess_blitz_ratings.png" width="640" class="center">
 <div class="footnote">Rating distributions tend to look like bell curves, except at thresholds when players often stop playing to preserve their rating.
-Lots of people seem to like being 2000 rating!</div>
+Lots of people seem to like being at 2000 rating!</div>

 ## Random Walks of Ratings

 We saw in a [previous post](https://adamvenis.github.io/2021/11/03/how-accurate-is-your-rating.html) that in the Elo rating system, ratings will randomly fluctuate around their intended value.
 On average they'll be about 30 points off, but we can also try to calculate a different question: if I want to reach, say, 50 rating points above my true value, how many games will I expect to have to play for that to happen by random chance?

 In stochastic process theory, this is called a [hitting time](https://en.wikipedia.org/wiki/Hitting_time) problem.
-We want to calculate $$\tau(0, n)$$.
+We want to calculate $$\tau(0, n)$$, the time starting from $$0$$ to hit a point $$n$$ steps in the positive direction.
 As in the previous post, we'll calculate this first using a fast-and-dirty Monte Carlo method, and then try to solve it with more sophisticated tools.

 ## Monte Carlo Simulation